 • Requires a desktop connection

-IDrive is the best online backup provider overall, it makes sense that it also ranks in our top five services for NAS devices.
-The 5TB and 10TB personal plans include the ability to back up a NAS of any kind.
+IDrive is the best online backup provider overall, so it makes sense that it also ranks in our top five services for NAS devices.
+The 5TB and 10TB personal plans include the ability to back up a NAS device of any kind.
 You can also use the smartphone apps to back up mobile devices and access files that you’ve backed up.

 However, you’ll also be getting one of the fastest online backups and a great feature set with plenty of backup and cloud storage features — including the ability to sync and share files.
 There’s even zero-knowledge encryption, in case you’re worried about the security of your data in the cloud.